agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 get a more informative error, pointing to the location in the type where the error is, you can copy and paste the with-function type from the error message and try to type check it separately.

-.. [#with-inlining] The termination checker has :ref:`special treatment for
-                    with-functions <termination-checking-with>`, so replacing a `with` by the equivalent helper function might fail termination.

 ..
 [McBride2004] C. McBride and J. McKinna. **The view from the left**.
 Journal of Functional Programming, 2004.
                  http://strictlypositive.org/vfl.pdf.